carlosrcoelho/new-lg-docs/docs/conversation-chain.md

 # Conversation Chain

-This is the simplest example of a `Conversation Chain`.
+This is a simple example of a `Conversation Chain`.
 It takes a message as input and returns a response.
 The response is generates by a language model (LLM).

 Learn more about the Conversation Chain [here](https://python.langchain.com/en/latest/modules/memory/getting_started.html?highlight=ConversationChain#).